Alvar86/Junction-2025-Project/README.md

 Game Overview:
-Survive 10 weeks of tough political questions
+Survive 10 weeks of tough political questions.
-Maintain a popularity score above 70%
+Maintain a popularity score above 70%.
-Keep your bias score under 100 — if the journalist exposes you, the campaign collapses instantly
+Keep your bias score under 100 — if the journalist exposes you, the campaign collapses instantly.

 Key Mechanics:
 Weekly Questions – Answer difficult political questions from an AI journalist.
 Two Major Meters:
 1. Popularity Meter – Measures how convincing your arguments are.
 2. Bias Meter – Tracks how manipulative or dishonest you appear.
-Election Map – Watch states swing between green and red as support rises or falls
+Election Map – Watch states swing between green and red as support rises or falls.

 Player wins if:
-Popularity Score above 70 – The public finds your candidate consistently persuasive and trustworthy & Bias Score below 100% – You maintain credibility throughout the campaign and the journalist accepts your arguments as sincere
+Popularity Score above 70 – The public finds your candidate consistently persuasive and trustworthy & Bias Score below 100% – You maintain credibility throughout the campaign and the journalist accepts your arguments as sincere.